 If your home was built before 1978, it’s essential to the health of your family that you ask an important question: Will my home improvement project disturb lead-based paint?

 As I’ve written previously, the problem of childhood lead poisoning is – regrettably – not a thing of the past.
-Rather, in a part of the country where so many of our houses and apartments pre-date the 1978 ban on lead-based paint, the threat of lead poisoning remains real.
+Rather, here in New England, where so many of our houses and apartments pre-date the 1978 ban on lead-based paint, the threat of lead poisoning remains real.
 What’s more, there is no safe level of lead for children, and even small exposures can lead to permanent, irreversible harm.

 When many of us think of childhood lead poisoning, we think of kids eating paint chips.
 Tainted chips are indeed a problem, but the most frequent form of exposure is through lead dust – tiny, often-invisible particles that can be inhaled or ingested by children through normal hand-to-mouth behavior.
 Painted surfaces with friction points, such as windows and doors, can be a source of lead dust.